 Courses and administrative duties

-Professor Scharf teaches Torts, Constitutional and Criminal Law, Field Placement classes, and directs the Immigration Law Clinic.
+Professor Scharf teaches Torts, Constitutional and Criminal Law, Field Placement classes, and directs the Immigration Litigation Clinic.

 Professor Scharf engaged in private practice for several years and was then counsel with state and local administrative agencies, including the Massachusetts State Ethics Commission.
 She served as a Special Assistant Attorney General (Commonwealth of Massachusetts Tobacco Litigation) and is a trained mediator in domestic relations, as well as an arbitrator for the Financial Industry Regulatory Authority.

 Professor Scharf has taught at the State University of New York, the University of Puget Sound School of Law (now Seattle University), Boston University Law School, Northeastern Law School, and twice with the Institute on International and Comparative Law of the University of San Diego Law School’s Paris, France campus.
 She is a member of the Massachusetts and New York bars.

 Among her other publications are the following: